chrisli30/RIL-DOCS/Smart Contract Development/Developing Smart Contracts in RSK.md

 truffle(develop)> SimpleStorage.deployed().then(instance => simpleStorage = instance)
 ```

-Now simpleStorage variable contains an instance to the previously deployed contract：
+Now simpleStorage variable contains an instance of the previously deployed contract:

-2. Call get() method to get the storage in the contract
+2. Call get() method to get the storage in the contract.
 ```shell
 truffle(development)> simpleStorage.get()
 truffle(develop)> simpleStorage.get()